shadow-light/sellingjesus.org/src/about.md

 ### Conley Owens

-Conley is a software engineer, a pastor at [Silicon Valley Reformed Baptist Church](https://svrbc.org/), and the father of nine kids.
+Conley is a software engineer, a pastor at [Silicon Valley Reformed Baptist Church](https://svrbc.org/), and the father of nine kids and counting.
 He is the author of *[The Dorean Principle: A Biblical Response to the Commercialization of Christianity](https://thedoreanprinciple.org/)*, and lives with his family in Sunnyvale, California.

 [Hear Conley's journey](/podcast/0C0fmdUdkuXPvogoKhEXeG) to clarity on what Scripture teaches about money and ministry.